VIN-y/MissChanger/STL_Config_Instructions/README.md

   * Add a `PROBE` step before starting the `_CALIBRATE_NPO` and `_CALIBRATE_OFFSETS`.

-  * Fix the bug where the QGL failed to be detected in `PRINT_START`.
+  * Fix the bug where the QGL failure is not detected in `PRINT_START`.

+  * Fix compatibility issue with PrusaSlicer 2.9.0, where the XY coordinate of the wipe tower is no longer get emitted.

+  * Fix the bug with part cooling fan speed being stuck at random values midway through the print.

+  * Introducing the Lubedballs probe, as an alternative to the Nudge probe.
+It is intended as an easier system to build.
+Nevertheless, long term testing is needed.